-Some unusual clauses from podcast host terms and conditions
+Some unusual terms and conditions from podcast companies

-Terms and conditions form part of every podcast host: but all podcast hosts are not the same.
-Here, we highlight a few more unusual terms and conditions from a few large podcast hosts; and some more usual ones you may see elsewhere.
+Terms and conditions form part of every company agreement: but all agreements are not the same.
+Here, we highlight a few more unusual terms and conditions from a few large podcast hosts and other companies you might use; and some more usual ones you may see elsewhere.